KTLA: Tribune Broadcasting ownership

-In November 1982, Golden West sold KTLA to investment firm Kohlberg Kravis Roberts for $245 million.
+In November 1982, Golden West sold KTLA to investment firm Kohlberg Kravis Roberts (KKR) for $245 million.
 In May 1985, KKR sold the station to Chicago-based Tribune Broadcasting, for a then-record price of $510 million, which beat the station's earlier record sale price set by the 1982 acquisition by KKR.
 Under Tribune, KTLA continued to acquire high rated off-network sitcoms as well as talk shows for its schedule.

 KTLA became an affiliate of the MGM/UA Premiere Network, a film-based ad hoc television network, with the showing of Clash of the Titans.
 The station added the syndicated Action Pack programming block to its schedule starting in mid-January 1994.

 KTLA spent much of the early and mid-1980s battling KTTV (channel 11) for the spot of the top-rated independent station in Southern California, offering a variety of general entertainment programs including movies, sports and off-network reruns; it took the top spot among the market's independents full-time after KTTV became a Fox charter station upon that network's start-up in October 1986.
 The station stayed out of the kids' business throughout the 1980s, unlike other Tribune stations but acquired stronger programming like Charles in Charge, Full House, Cheers, Punky Brewster, and Silver Spoons.
 The station also mixed in a few classic sitcoms weekday early mornings as well as on weekends.
 In the summer of 1991, the station debuted a two-hour weekday morning newscast.
 Sitcoms ran on the station 9 a.m. to noon weekdays.